Holomorphic representation of quantum computations: Multimode stellar hierarchy

 for all $\bm z_1\in\mathbb C^{m_1}$ and all $\bm z_2\in\mathbb C^{m_2}$.
 Note that the stellar function is also linear with respect to superpositions, while the Husimi $Q$ function is linear with respect to mixtures.

-In the multimode case, a natural generalisation of the single-mode stellar hierarchy is defined by considering multivariate holomorphic functions of the form $P\times G$, where $P$ is a multivariate polynomial and $G$ is a multivariate Gaussian function.
+In the multimode case, a natural generalization of the single-mode stellar hierarchy is defined by considering multivariate holomorphic functions of the form $P\times G$, where $P$ is a multivariate polynomial and $G$ is a multivariate Gaussian function.
 The multimode stellar rank $r^\star$ is then defined as the degree of the multivariate polynomial $P$.
 The set of $m$-mode pure quantum states of stellar rank $n$ is denoted $\bm R_n$.
 The pure quantum states whose stellar function is not of the form $P\times G$ have infinite stellar rank by definition.
 They form the set $\bm R_\infty$.
+As in the single-mode case, the states with a polynomial stellar function are referred to as core states.
+These are the states with bounded support over the Fock basis.

 For mixed states, the stellar rank is then given by a convex roof construction: